htcondor/snakemake-executor-plugin-htcondor/examples/job-wrapper/README.md

 ### Some common scenarios where job wrapper script is needed:

-- Compute nodes (EP) do not have the right environment to execute and need modules to be loaded.
-For e.g: miniconda
+- The execution point (EP) does not have the right environment to execute and needs modules to be loaded.
 - You need to activate a conda environment before anything else runs
 - `$HOME` is not set or is pointed to somewhere broken